theanarkh/nodejs-thread-gate/README.md

 # thread-gate
-we can use threadpool in nodejs directly , thread-gate try to handle this by controlling thread number.
+we can not use threadpool in nodejs directly , thread-gate try to handle this by controlling thread number.